 Get a Precision Tune-Up

-Make sure your heating system is ready to keep you warm and comfy all winter long with an expert Precision tune-up from D & K Heating Service Experts.
+Make sure your heating system is ready to keep you warm and comfy all winter long with an expert Precision tune-up from D & K Heating by Service Experts.
 This month we are giving discounts on our seasonal tune ups to help make sure you stay warm and safe through the winter.
 Call 613-707-2421 today to schedule your heating tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.